There are sports Jews have played.

 Hank Greenberg was one of the first names to carry that symbolic load at full scale.

 The Baseball Hall of Fame's Greenberg material notes that he became the first player to win an MVP award at two positions, first base in 1935 and left field in 1940.
-That statistic matters because it shows he was not merely good enough to stand in for Jewish pride.
+That statistic matters because it shows he was far beyond good enough to stand in for Jewish pride.
 He was one of the defining stars of his era.

 Greenberg's importance exceeded his box score.
 He became a public Jewish athlete at a time when that visibility still felt unusual and exposed.
 For later generations he represented a template: openly Jewish, undeniably elite, and impossible to dismiss as ornamental.